Hood River Capital Management LLC Has $13.28 Million Position in Insmed Incorporated (NASDAQ:INSM)

-Hood River Capital Management LLC lowered its position in shares of Insmed Incorporated (NASDAQ:INSM) by 1.4% in the second quarter, according to the company in its most recent disclosure with the SEC.
+Hood River Capital Management LLC lowered its holdings in Insmed Incorporated (NASDAQ:INSM) by 1.4% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The firm owned 466,427 shares of the biopharmaceutical company’s stock after selling 6,800 shares during the quarter.
-Hood River Capital Management LLC owned 0.40% of Insmed worth $13,275,000 as of its most recent SEC filing.
+Hood River Capital Management LLC owned about 0.40% of Insmed worth $13,275,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also recently modified their holdings of INSM.
-Price T Rowe Associates Inc. MD boosted its holdings in shares of Insmed by 17.1% in the first quarter.
-Price T Rowe Associates Inc. MD now owns 11,302,545 shares of the biopharmaceutical company’s stock valued at $384,965,000 after buying an additional 1,650,241 shares during the period.
-Vanguard Group Inc. boosted its holdings in shares of Insmed by 9.9% in the second quarter.
-Vanguard Group Inc. now owns 10,646,706 shares of the biopharmaceutical company’s stock valued at $303,004,000 after buying an additional 961,181 shares during the period.
-Janus Henderson Group PLC boosted its holdings in shares of Insmed by 6.8% in the first quarter.
-Janus Henderson Group PLC now owns 6,218,576 shares of the biopharmaceutical company’s stock valued at $211,808,000 after buying an additional 396,163 shares during the period.
-William Blair Investment Management LLC boosted its holdings in shares of Insmed by 33.5% in the second quarter.
-William Blair Investment Management LLC now owns 5,026,184 shares of the biopharmaceutical company’s stock valued at $143,045,000 after buying an additional 1,261,948 shares during the period.
-Finally, Bellevue Group AG boosted its holdings in shares of Insmed by 26.0% in the second quarter.
-Bellevue Group AG now owns 3,120,901 shares of the biopharmaceutical company’s stock valued at $88,821,000 after buying an additional 643,735 shares during the period.
+A number of other hedge funds and other institutional investors have also bought and sold shares of the stock.
+Altium Capital Management LP grew its position in Insmed by 84.4% in the 2nd quarter.
+Altium Capital Management LP now owns 203,354 shares of the biopharmaceutical company’s stock valued at $5,787,000 after purchasing an additional 93,100 shares during the period.
+Neuberger Berman Group LLC acquired a new stake in Insmed in the 2nd quarter valued at $3,442,000.
+Fairmount Funds Management LLC grew its position in Insmed by 33.5% in the 2nd quarter.
+Fairmount Funds Management LLC now owns 1,283,887 shares of the biopharmaceutical company’s stock valued at $36,539,000 after purchasing an additional 322,090 shares during the period.
+Blueshift Asset Management LLC acquired a new stake in Insmed in the 2nd quarter valued at $660,000.
+Finally, AXA S.A. grew its position in Insmed by 21.6% in the 2nd quarter.
+AXA S.A. now owns 628,428 shares of the biopharmaceutical company’s stock valued at $17,885,000 after purchasing an additional 111,683 shares during the period.

-In other news, CEO William Lewis sold 96,614 shares of the business’s stock in a transaction on Thursday, September 30th.
-The stock was sold at an average price of $27.36, for a total value of $2,643,359.04.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Insiders own 4.63% of the company’s stock.
+INSM has been the topic of a number of analyst reports.
+HC Wainwright reaffirmed a “buy” rating and set a $52.00 price objective on shares of Insmed in a report on Friday, October 8th.
+Cantor Fitzgerald initiated coverage on shares of Insmed in a report on Friday, October 8th.
+They set an “overweight” rating and a $60.00 price objective on the stock.
+Finally, Zacks Investment Research downgraded shares of Insmed from a “hold” rating to a “sell” rating in a report on Wednesday, October 6th.
+One investment analyst has rated the stock with a sell rating and seven have given a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of “Buy” and an average price target of $52.75.

-Insmed (NASDAQ:INSM) last released its quarterly earnings results on Thursday, August 5th.
-The biopharmaceutical company reported ($1.07) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.89) by ($0.18).
-The company had revenue of $45.37 million during the quarter, compared to the consensus estimate of $43.72 million.
+Insmed (NASDAQ:INSM) last posted its earnings results on Thursday, August 5th.
+The biopharmaceutical company reported ($1.07) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.89) by ($0.18).
 Insmed had a negative return on equity of 105.70% and a negative net margin of 219.67%.
-The company’s revenue was up 6.8% on a year-over-year basis.
-During the same period in the previous year, the firm posted ($0.64) earnings per share.
-On average, equities research analysts anticipate that Insmed Incorporated will post -3.48 EPS for the current year.
+The firm had revenue of $45.37 million for the quarter, compared to analyst estimates of $43.72 million.
+During the same quarter last year, the firm posted ($0.64) EPS.
+The firm’s revenue for the quarter was up 6.8% on a year-over-year basis.
+As a group, sell-side analysts forecast that Insmed Incorporated will post -3.48 EPS for the current fiscal year.

 Insmed Profile